All sorts of people volunteer as Citizens Advice Bureau advisers. Here are some of the things they have in common:

 What does an adviser do?

-• Prevent future problems by identifying issues that affect a lot of clients – this is called social policy work
+- Help prevent future problems by identifying issues that affect a lot of clients – this is called social policy work

 Moving on from the bureau

 As well as helping you in the Citizens Advice Bureau, all the training and support you get as a Citizens Advice Bureau adviser can help you into paid work or further education when it’s time to move on.
+Once you have completed the initial training programme and have some experience, there will be opportunities for ongoing training to keep you up to date and to help you to develop as a volunteer adviser.

 Apply to volunteer